 - Officers are most likely to issue citations for behavior that leads to crashes, injuries and death

-- Traffic stops help officers take illegally possessed guns off the streets—in 2021, 150 illegally possessed guns were recovered during traffic stops.
+- Traffic stops help officers take illegally possessed guns off the streets—in 2022, 61 firearms were recovered during traffic stops

 Where Traffic Stops Occur: Keeping streets and neighborhoods safe

-The 2021 data show that officers make most traffic stops in neighborhoods experiencing higher levels of serious crime and where community members have shared concerns about speeding, distracted driving and other dangerous behaviors.
-These same areas tend to have higher levels of poverty and are among our most diverse.
+The 2022 data show that officers make most traffic stops in neighborhoods experiencing higher levels of serious crime and where community members have shared concerns about speeding, distracted driving and other dangerous behaviors.
 Our community has made clear that they want and need officers in these neighborhoods, deterring crime, helping victims, taking guns off the streets.

-The following maps show that most traffic stops occur in these areas of the city—where officers are responding to reports of shots fired, helping gunshot wound victims, recovering illegally possessed firearms and following up on 911 calls.
+The following maps show that most traffic stops occur in these areas of the city—where officers are responding to reports of shots fired, carjackings, and helping gunshot wound victims.